attilammagyar/js80p/README.md

 eerie wind sounds.
 The keyboard and the pitch wheel control the pitch, the modulation wheel increases the variation of the sound, and aftertouch makes the wind angrier and scarier.

+<a id="preset-stalacpipe-organ"></a>

+### Stalacpipe Organ

+The largest musical instrument in the world is the Great Stalacpipe Organ located in Luray Caverns, Virginia, USA.
+It is a keyboard instrument which makes its tones by using rubber mallets to tap ancient stalactites of varying sizes, distributed over several acres in the cavern.
+This patch is a recreation of its sound, based on various samples, complete with occasional random water droplets (that can be turned off by turning down the mod wheel to zero).

 <a href="#toc">Table of Contents</a>